Title (album): Songs

 The penultimate track of the standard edition is "What If I", a 1950s-style ballad with string instrumentation, which contemplates the dangers of first-date sex and is lyrically reminiscent of The Shirelles's 1960 single "Will You Still Love Me Tomorrow".
 The final track, "Lips Are Movin", is a bubblegum pop, doo-wop, and Motown bounce song, with lyrics inspired by Trainor's frustrations with her record label.
 Reviewers including The Tennesseans Dave Paulson and MTV News' Christina Garibaldi deemed it a song about leaving a significant other after being cheated on, an interpretation Kadish is open to.
 It received widespread comparisons to "All About That Bass" from critics; Trainor admitted they "followed the [same] formula".
 "No Good for You", the first of the four bonus songs on the deluxe edition, contains elements of ska, with Trainor offering her opinion about a troublesome man in its lyrics.
 "Mr. Almost" and "My Selfish Heart" are about being in an unhealthy romantic relationship.
 In "Credit", Trainor demands credit from her ex-boyfriend's new partner, for the positive qualities and habits he developed during his time with her.
 "I'll Be Home", a seasonal ballad, appears on the Japanese and special editions of the album.
-The 10th Anniversary edition adds "Better When I'm Dancin'" and its J.bird Timeless Tour version, a remaster of "All About That Bass", and six live recordings that were previously released on the EP Spotify Sessions.
+The 10th Anniversary edition adds "Better When I'm Dancin'" and its J.bird Timeless Tour version, a re-recording of "All About That Bass", and six live recordings that were previously released on the EP Spotify Sessions.

 Release and promotion

-Trainor marketed Title as her debut studio album.
-She pulled her independent albums from circulation in the build-up to its release.
+Trainor marketed Title as her debut studio album, having pulled her earlier independent albums from circulation in the build-up to its release.
 Upon his first meeting with Trainor, Reid thought she had "lightning in a bottle" with "All About That Bass" and "was going to explode", but was unsure about what her next step should be: "All I knew is that I had one in my hand, I didn't even think about what would come behind it."
 Trainor felt pressured to retain her look from the song's music video after it gained popularity.
 In March 2015, she partnered with plus-size retailer FullBeauty Brands as a consultant for the creation of clothing for women with varying body types.
 Trainor's 2014 EP of the same name, which included "All About That Bass", "Dear Future Husband", "Close Your Eyes", and the title track, was released on September 9, 2014.
 Epic announced Titles release date in October 2014, and replaced the EP with its pre-order.
 The album's standard and deluxe editions were released digitally on January 9, 2015.
 Its special edition, consisting of music videos and behind-the-scenes footage, was released on November 20, 2015.
 The 10th Anniversary edition was released on March 28, 2025.